 Welcome to the R. Baker and Son All Industrial Services Blog.
 Veteran founded, specialized contractor in business since 1935.
-Experts in power plant decommissioning, dismantlement, building demolition, heavy industrial rigging, machinery and equipment moving, wrecking, razing and onsite concrete crushing.
+Experts in power plant decommissioning, dismantlement, building demolition, heavy industrial rigging, machinery and equipment moving, curtain wall, wrecking, razing and onsite concrete crushing.
 Company operates throughout the United States, Puerto Rico and Canada.

 R. Baker & Son was contracted by a long time customer with an order to perform demolition, dismantling and equipment relocation work at an old production facility that was to be repurposed.
 Production rooms and corridors occupied the ground floor of the two-story building and a mechanical and electrical penthouse were on the second floor.